Nikkeljohn/python-game/README.md

 ## Special Thanks

-special thanks to my mentors Daisy McGirr
+special thanks to my mentor Daisy McGirr

 special thanks to slack community and Mikaela Källberg

 Special thanks to my batch mates from ucd and all the people who helped me directly and indirectly for this project